cis-projects/swen90007_course_notes/_sources/first_java_app/introduction.md

 ## [First Web Application](first_web_app.md)

-This guide gives you an overview of the tools you will use during development (TomCat, Heroku, Maven, etc.).
+This guide gives you an overview of the tools you will use during development (Tomcat, Heroku, Maven, etc.).
 It also provides a walk-through guide to creating your first Servlet and JSP, passing parameters between Servlets and JSPs, and querying your application's database.